-- 366. Plaintiffs hereby incorporate by reference all stated paragraphs. - 367.
-By reason of the aforementioned rules, regulations, acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, O'Reilly, Haddad, Mrowka, Kapanowski, Justin Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, Faith, Nichols, Urbanic, Lacey, Switzer, Jason Smith, Robert Smith, John Doe Police Officers 8 and 9, the AACC, Beydoun, and Haidous have deprived Plaintiffs of their right to expressive association guaranteed by the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 368.
+- 369. Plaintiffs hereby incorporate by reference all stated paragraphs. - 370.
+By reason of the aforementioned acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, O'Reilly, Haddad, Mrowka, Kapanowski, Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, John Doe Police Officers 1 through 9, Beydoun, and Haidous have deprived Plaintiffs of their right to expressive association guaranteed by the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 371.
 As set forth in this Complaint, Plaintiffs, as individuals, associate to further their personal religious beliefs.
 Plaintiffs associate amongst themselves and with others in pursuit of a variety of religious ends.
-Defendants' actions as set forth in this Complaint had the purpose and effect of preventing and deterring Plaintiffs' right to expressive association. - 369.
-As set forth in this Complaint, Defendants targeted Plaintiffs for adverse and discriminatory treatment because Plaintiffs are associated with Acts 17. - 370.
-As set forth in this Complaint, by arresting Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel on June 18, 2010, Defendant police officers knowingly aided and abetted Defendant Haidous' unlawful plan "to do whatever it takes to get rid of" Plaintiffs in violation of Plaintiffs' right to expressive association. - 371.
-As a direct and proximate result of Defendants' violation of Plaintiffs' right to expressive association protected by the First Amendment, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory and injunctive relief and damages.
+Defendants' actions as set forth in this Complaint had the purpose and effect of preventing and deterring Plaintiffs' right to expressive association. - 372.
+Defendants targeted Plaintiffs for adverse and discriminatory treatment because Plaintiffs are associated with Acts 17.

+373. As a direct and proximate result of Defendants' violation of Plaintiffs' right to expressive association protected by the First Amendment, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory and injunctive relief and damages.